emca-it/Energy-Log-Server-6.x/09-00-00-Intelligence_Module/09-00-00-Intelligence_Module.md

 Descriptions of controls:

 - **Name** - name of the learned neural network
-- **Choose search** - search defined in Energy Log Server, which is used to select a set of data on which the rule of artificial intelligence will work
+- **Choose search** - search defined in Energy Logserver, which is used to select a set of data on which the rule of artificial intelligence will work
 - **Below**, on the left, a list of attributes and their weights based on